 In 2005, European Coalition for Israel initiated and hosted the first Holocaust Remembrance Day event in the European Parliament.
 Today, this event is an official EU event under the patronage of the President of the European Parliament.
 Each year we provide online educational resources to help faith communities and civil society organizations organize their own Holocaust Remembrance events.

-In 2019 ECI and Shadows of Shoah are again joining forces to raise awareness about the horrors of the Holocaust through an online education campaign with personal testimonies from Holocaust survivors.
+For several consecutive years ECI and Shadows of Shoah have been joining forces to raise awareness about the horrors of the Holocaust through an online education campaign with personal testimonies from Holocaust survivors.

 International Holocaust Remembrance Day, the 27th of January, is an international memorial day for the victims of the Holocaust, the genocide that resulted in the annihilation of 6 million Jews.
 It was designated by the United Nations General Assembly Resolution 60/7 on the first of November 2005.
 The resolution came after a special session was held earlier that year on the 24 of January 2005 during which the United Nations General Assembly marked the 60th anniversary of the liberation of the Nazi concentration camps and the end of the Holocaust.

 On December 10th, 2018 a new survey was released in Brussels, conducted by the EU Agency for Fundamental Rights (FRA), which found an increasing level of anti-Semitism in Europe over the past five years.
 The survey revealed that 28% of those interviewed had experienced harassment because of their Jewish identity, but 79% of them did not report it to the authorities because they did not believe it would be of any help.
 38% of the Jews who took part in the survey said that they were considering leaving Europe as they no longer felt safe in their home countries.